 There are no amenities so be sure to bring your own water.
 There is a portable toilet near the parking area to use before and after the hike.
-Dogs are welcomed on the trail but should be leashed.
-From the parking area you will see the trailhead towards the northwest.
+Dogs are welcome on the trail but should be leashed.
+From the parking area, you will see the trailhead towards the northwest.
 The trail is shaded with hemlock and young fir for most of the way.
-Summer showcases a lot of beautiful wildflowers along the way and many huckleberries are to be had in the lower part of the tail..
+Summer showcases a lot of beautiful wildflowers and many huckleberries are to be had in the lower part of the trail.
 Although the trail is steep, it is short and there are very few switchbacks to worry about.

 Hiking High Rock Lookout